jasdips/rdap-rpki/draft-ietf-regext-rdap-rpki.md

   presentation.)
 * Expound on RDAP for delegated and hybrid RPKI.
 (Feedback from Q Misell and Rüdiger Volk during IETF 122 SIDROPS presentation.)

+## Changes from 02 to 03

+* De-conflicted lookup path segments.

 {backmatter}